mkcn/fastHistory/fastHistory/tldr/tldr/pages/windows/virtualboxvm.md

 - Mount the specified DVD image file
 `virtualboxvm --startvm {{name|uuid}} --dvd {{path/to/image_file}}`

-- Display a command line window with debug information `virtualboxvm --startvm {{name|uuid}} --debug-command-line`
+- Display a command-line window with debug information `virtualboxvm --startvm {{name|uuid}} --debug-command-line`

 - Start a virtual machine in a paused state